stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 ## Analogies and linear space

-If we want to make word analogies (_a is to b is as A is to B_), one may argue that in can be expressed as an equality of conditional probability ratios
+If we want to make word analogies (_a is to b is as A is to B_), one may argue that it can be expressed as an equality of conditional probability ratios

 $$ \frac{P(w|a)}{P(w|b)} = \frac{P(w|A)}{P(w|B)} $$